postlight/headless-wp-starter/README.md

 -   A plugin which exposes a newer, in-progress [GraphQL API for WordPress](https://wpgraphql.com/).
 -   The WordPress plugins you need to set up custom post types and custom fields ([Advanced Custom Fields](https://www.advancedcustomfields.com/) and [Custom Post Type UI](https://wordpress.org/plugins/custom-post-type-ui/)).
 -   Plugins which expose those custom fields and WordPress menus in the [WP REST API](https://developer.wordpress.org/rest-api/) ([ACF to WP API](https://wordpress.org/plugins/acf-to-wp-api/) and [WP-REST-API V2 Menus](https://wordpress.org/plugins/wp-rest-api-v2-menus/)).
+-   JWT Authentication Plugins: [JWT WP REST](https://wordpress.org/plugins/jwt-authentication-for-wp-rest-api/) and [JWT WP GraphQL](https://github.com/wp-graphql/wp-graphql-jwt-authentication)
 -   All the starter WordPress theme code and settings headless requires, including pretty permalinks, CORS `Allow-Origin` headers, and useful logging functions for easy debugging.
 -   A mechanism for easily importing data from an existing WordPress installation anywhere on the web using [WP Migrate DB Pro](https://deliciousbrains.com/wp-migrate-db-pro/) and its accompanying plugins (license required).
 -   A starter frontend React app powered by [Next.js](https://learnnextjs.com/).
+-   A starter frontend React app powered by [GraphQL](http://graphql.org/).
--   [Docker](https://www.docker.com/) containers and scripts to manage them, for easily running the frontend React app and backend locally or deploying it to any hosting provider with Docker support.
+-   [Docker](https://www.docker.com/) containers and scripts to manage them, for easily running the frontend React apps and backend locally or deploying it to any hosting provider with Docker support.

 Let's get started.